Nemandza82/Symd/README.md

 2, 4, 6, 8, 10, 12, 14, 16, 18,
 ```

-### Can I use 2D inputs
+### Can I use 2D inputs?

 Yes.
-You need to wrap your data with our 2D data_view.
+You need to wrap your data with 2D data_view.
 Example:

 ```cpp
 size_t width = 640;